Uptown Theatre

 No one has favorited this theater yet

-The Uptown Theatre was located on St. Clair Avenue, just east of East 105th Street.
-The theatre was built for vaudeville and had dressing rooms.
+The Uptown Theatre was located on St. Clair Avenue, just east of East 105th Street and opened November 22, 1928 with vaudeville and talking pictures.
+It had dressing rooms for the vaudeville artistes.
 It originally had 3,580 seats on orchestra and balcony levels.
 It was equipped with a Wurlitzer pipe organ, and there was a magnificent crystal chandelier in the center of the auditorium ceiling.

 To all of the above, here is true history, right from the horses mouth.
 I was the Assistant Manager of the Uptown Theater from approximately 1947 through 1950.
 And it was definitely UPTOWN not UP-TOWN.
 And whats more, it did have at least 3,200 seats, because one year I had to count them for the City tax rolls.
 On June 11, 1948, the theater hosted a “Major Bowes” type amateur Show, sponsored by ESSO, (forerunner of EXXON), the winner of which would appear on that new fandagoed box called television.
 Thats when I met my wife to be, (now going on 62 years).
 Fond Memories.
 Admission was $.50 adult, $.25 junion & $.10 child.